 Right to information (Art.
 15 GDPR)

 The data subjects have the right to ask BTU for confirmation of the processing of the personal data concerned and, if so, to have access to such personal data and to the information referred to in Art.
 15 GDPR.

 If personal data is transmitted to a third country or to an international organization, the data subjects have the right to be informed about the appropriate guarantees under Article 46 of the DS-GMO in connection with the transfer.

 Right to rectification (Art.
 16 GDPR)

 The data subjects have the right to demand from BTU, without delay, the correction of incorrect personal data concerning them.
 In consideration of the purposes of the processing, the data subjects have the right to request the completion of incomplete personal data, including by means of a supplementary statement.

 Right to restriction of processing (Art.
-18 DS-GMO)
+18 GDPR)

 The data subject have the right to require that BTU restricts the processing if one of the requirements of Art.
-18 DS-GMO is met.
+18 GDPR is met.

 Right to object to processing (Art.
-21 DS-GMO)
+21 GDPR)